TryGhost/node-sqlite3/README.md

     npm install sqlite3 --build-from-source --sqlite_libname=sqlcipher --sqlite=`brew --prefix`

     node -e 'require("sqlite3")'
+On some configurations if node-pre-gyp building fails you will need to run `npm install sqlite3` as root (using `sudo`).
 ### On most Linuxes (including Raspberry Pi)

 Set the location where `make` installed it: